What is Confirmation of Payee?

 No match

-Here are some examples of what may trigger a 'No match’ for a non-individual (business) account:
+Here are some examples of what may trigger a ‘no match’ result.

-• Payer entered your trading name instead of your full legal account name
+• Using a trading name instead of the full legal name

-• Payer entered only part of your full legal account name
+• Entering only part of the full legal name

 • Your account name exceeds 35 characters

-• Entering initials instead of the payee’s full account name
+• Using initials instead of a full name

-The payer may receive an error message if the account name couldn’t be verified, the account is closed or doesn’t exist.
+In some cases, the payer might see an error message.
+This usually happens if the account can't be found, is closed, or the details are invalid.
 Learn more about Confirmation of Payee error outcomes.

 Search Help Centre